The Best Red Lipsticks, According To Our Beauty Editors

-As much as we can appreciate a nude lipstick, sometimes we want a lip color that pops — especially over the summer.
-What's a 4th of July rooftop barbecue without a statement lip?
+As much as we can appreciate a nude lipstick, sometimes we want a lip colour that pops — especially over the summer.
 But even though we're searching for ways to experiment with different shades and even texture (hey, glitter lips), red lipstick is the gospel truth that will never steer you wrong.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.